 The Miami Children’s Museum Not So Scary Halloween Bash is one of the best family-friendly fall events.
 With pumpkin decorating, Halloween arts and crafts, and first-rate entertainment, this is a one-stop adventure!

 Location: Dolphin Mall in Sweetwater, FL

 Terrifying haunted houses blur the lines between fantasy and reality, and No Way Out Haunted City has done just that in Miami.

 Step into a dream world where you can’t escape your worst nightmares.
 The houses of “Sleep Paralysis” and “Insomnia” will quite literally give you sleepless nights, as will the AirSoft Simulated Hunting Experience, “Infected.”

 But the folks at No Way Out Haunted City have not forgotten about the kids!
 The “Not So Haunted” kid-friendly maze is the perfect Halloween treat for them.

-Speaking of treats, dig into some spooky-themed food and snacks and enjoy various fun indoor activities at Westland Mall.
+Speaking of treats, dig into some spooky-themed food and snacks and enjoy various fun indoor activities at Dolphin Mall.

 Family Fun Day for Halloween: Zoo Miami Zoo Boo

-Watch the giant River Otters bob for pumpkins, raccoons in search of treats in the graveyard, while kangaroos and wombat explore (and destroy) the Halloween decorations.
+Watch the giant River Otters bob for pumpkins, and raccoons in search of treats in the graveyard, while kangaroos and wombats explore (and destroy) the Halloween decorations.

 Best Halloween Party in Miami: HalloWYN – Wynwood’s Halloween Block Party